cp2k/dbcsr/src/acc/libsmm_acc/libcusmm/tune.md

 #### 5. Submit Jobs

 Each tune-directory contains a job file.
 Since there might be many tune-directories, the convenience script `tune_submit.py` can be used to submit jobs.
 It will go through all the `tune_*`-directories and check if its job has already been submitted or run.
 For this, the script calls `squeue` in the background and it searches for `slurm-*.out`files.
+In order to limit the number of jobs submitted at a time, a maximum number of jobs to submit can be specified with `-j`.

 When `tune_submit.py` is called without arguments, it will just list the jobs that could be submitted: